 Decide your theme

 This year we’ve asked people to choose a country to represent.
-Ukraine was a bit too obscure for us unfortunately (though my Sweden dress from last year would have been great).
 Hopefully everyone will turn up dressed as their country in some way – either in the colours of the flag or in an outfit inspired in some way by the national dress (or, admittedly, stereotypes).
 Each guest also brings a snack of some kind of treat to contribute to the buffet.
 This not only takes the pressure off you a bit (hosting a party is haaaard), but also results in a tasty and eclectic spread.
 We used to say drinks too, but then the snapps incident of 2014 happened (it was less an “incident” and more just the fact that lemon snapps tastes like lemon pledge).

 Add food and drink

 For the past few years I have baked some kind of centre piece to represent the host country.
 They’re throwing the main party, gotta honour them in some way!
-This year I’ve made Kiev Cake for Ukraine, last year was Princess Cake for Sweden, year before was Sacher Torte for Austria.
+This year I’m making Portugese egg custard tarts, or Pastel de nata.
+Last year I made Kiev Cake for Ukraine, 2016 was Princess Cake for Sweden, year before was Sacher Torte for Austria.
 My memory doesn’t go back much further than that.
 I love baking, so it’s nice to have an opportunity to try something a bit different.
 Adds a little something extra to the buffet too.

 This year we’re also going to make a cocktail for everyone.
 Really it’s because we have a big ol’ drinks dispenser that we’ve not had for very long and this is a nice reason to use it.
 Served us very well at my birthday party!
 We were going to make a yellow and blue cocktail like the flag of Ukraine, but apparently it’s super hard to get the colours to stay separate in a big container.
 We’ll think of something yummy.